Ronaldo V-Football: Gameplay

-Exhibition Mode

 Exhibition mode is a quick match option.
 This mode allowed up to four players to play via the PlayStation multitap.
 The Game Boy Color version did not support multiplayer play.

-Arcade Cup

 The Arcade cup is a 16-team knockout competition where the player can not lose more than three times and has to beat all 16 teams.
 This game mode does not feature a multiplayer option.

-Endurance

 Endurance is a five-division challenge where players must beat eight other teams in order to climb to the next rank.
 Resistance mode is completed when the player reaches the highest point on the final rank.

-Tournaments

 There are several tournaments in the game, with each one taking place in a different continent.
 The tournaments are available in both tournament and league models.